metakocka/metakocka_api_base/docs/webhooks.md

 POST request on webhook will have the following header paramethers :
 * X-MetaKocka-Event - see EventType in description below.
 For example : warehouse_product_stock_update
 * X-MetaKocka-Id - unique MK event id for log tracking
-* X-MetaKocka-Signature - hash body value (HMAC) with client_secret value and then Base64
+* X-MetaKocka-Signature - hash body value (HmacSHA1) with client_secret value and then Base64

 POST content is UTF-8 encoded.